roboflow/inference/inference/core/active_learning/README.md

 enforcements
 * otherwise - memory cache of single instance is used (multiple processes will have their own limits)

 Self-hosted `inference` may be connected to your own Redis cache.
-Please remember about this while defining strategies limits.

 ## Stubs
 One may use `{dataset_name}/0` as `model_id` while making prediction - to use null model for specific project.